 The current mortgage rates are still very low, with a 30 year fixed mortgage hovering in the 4% range and 15 year fixed mortgages at 3.625% (3.855% APR).
 With rates this low, many people are thinking about either buying a new home or refinancing.

-15 Year Mortgage vs 30 Year Mortgage
+15 Year Mortgage vs 30 Year Loans

 A 15 year mortgage can save you hundreds of thousands in interest over the life of the loan.
 Meanwhile, the 30 year home loan has lower payments, but you will pay much more in interest over the long term.
 Let’s take a close look at both options and you can decide which the best is for you.

-15 Year Mortgage Saves You Money
+15 Year Mortgage Loans Saves You Money

 Using a 15 year mortgage to finance your home will give you a higher monthly mortgage payment.
 The advantage is that you will save a huge amount of interest by paying interest for only 15 years, rather than 30.
 A 15 year mortgage is often the best choice for people who want to save money in the long term, for two reasons: